 Here at Legacy Dentistry, we don’t want your dental anxiety to prevent you from getting important dental treatments.
-To that end, we’re pleased to offer complimentary nitrous oxide sedation.
 For severe cases or extensive procedures, we can also provide oral conscious sedation or IV sedation to maximize your comfort.
 If you’ve been putting off an important procedure due to dental phobia, call us today; we’ll help you find a way to stay at ease at every visit with sedation dentistry in Midlothian, TX.

 For this type of sedation, you’ll be given a special kind of medication, normally in the form of a pill.
 You’ll be told to take the pill at a set time before your procedure.
 Once it takes effect, you’ll feel very drowsy; you may even fall asleep, although you should be awakened rather easily.
 You will still be able to answer questions and follow directions.
 Plan on having someone else drive you to and from your appointment.